enkidevs/curriculum/web/html/web-introduction/css-defined.md

 In short, CSS is used to create responsive layouts, animations, styling text, and positioning containers.
 By applying CSS, you add the look and feel that you'd like to your websites.

-However, CSS is not good for inserting media, creating links, and it also doesn't allow math expressions and database storage.
+However, CSS is not good for inserting media, creating links, and it also doesn't allow database storage.

 ---
 ## Practice